Empirical Analysis of Nature-Inspired Algorithms for Autism Spectrum Disorder Detection Using 3D Video Dataset: Preliminary

 \subsubsection{Pearson correlation coefficient}

-Pearson Correlation Coefficient (PCC), denoted by $\rho$, measures the correlation between two different variables within range $[-1,1]$, where positive and negative value represents the respective correlation and zero indicates no correlation between variables.
-PCC is used to find the strength and direction of correlation between the variables and hence, can be used for selection of relevant features and selection of most useful observation from the dataset \cite{21}.
+The Pearson Correlation Coefficient (PCC), denoted by $\rho$, measures the linear correlation between two variables and ranges between $[-1,1]$, where positive and negative values indicate positive and negative correlations, respectively, and zero indicates no correlation.
+PCC quantifies both the strength and direction of the linear relationship and can be used for selecting relevant features or important observations from a dataset~\cite{21}.